-The Activision Community Team chooses the recipient, and the beneficiaries of this honor are featured within the community and given a spiffy care package to boot.
+The Activision Community Team chooses the recipient, and the beneficiaries of this honor are featured within the community and awarded a care package for their contributions.

-Q: Would you mind explaining the origin of your Ambassador name?
+Q: Would you mind explaining the origin of your Ambassador/community name?

 Q: What are some of your favorite games, and what makes them your favorite?

 Q: Do you have a favorite Call of Duty title?
-Do you have a preferred game mode?
+Do you have a favorite game mode?

 Q: Do you have pets?